mvexel/imposm.parser/README.md

 It is developed and supported by [Omniscale](http://omniscale.com) and released under the [Apache Software License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

-This version is modified to expose more attributes for analysis purposes by Martijn van Exel
+This version is modified to expose more attributes for analysis purposes by Martijn van Exel.
+PBF support only for now.

 Example
 -------